ivangfr/springboot-rsocket-webflux-aop/README.md

 - ### movie-client-ui

-  Open a new terminal and, inside `springboot-rsocket` root folder, run one of the following commands (it should match with the one picked to run `movie-server`)
+  Open a new terminal and, inside `springboot-rsocket-webflux-aop` root folder, run one of the following commands (it should match with the one picked to run `movie-server`)

   | Profile           | Command                                                                                              |
   | ----------------- | ---------------------------------------------------------------------------------------------------- |